kyujyokei/reflections-1/MRD for Recipe App.md

 - Customer Research Data Appendices

 #Eat Fat Meat
-So we look greater in mass, that's a must do.
+So we look ever GREATER in mass, that's a must do.

 #Vision
 For taiwanese people who must cook by themselves for keeping healthy and avoiding eating contaminated food, our product is a Lifesaver that provides many kinds of recipes with food without processing and using as less as possible seasoning.
 Unlike "Recipes",which is wellknown as a recipe app, we offer recipe that is suitable for taiwanese and include less unnatural materials.